 After listening to kids’ and parents’ shoe and apparel needs, Nike created the new Dynamo Go for little kids and Play Pack collection of tops, jackets, hoodies and pants for big kids.

 “You see preschool-aged kids pop on the Dynamo Go, and there’s this moment of pure joy and pride, like, ‘I did it myself this time!’”
-Kevin Dodson, Global Vice President for Kids Footwear Product
+Dodson noted.

 For the Play Pack line, the positive feedback Younger’s heard from athletes in the disability community and their caregivers proves that design for all benefits all.
 “These innovations are relevant to any kid who just wants to pull their pants and shirts on themselves and get out the door to play quicker.
-If we can make that experience easier, everybody wins,” says Younger.
+If we can make that experience easier, everybody wins,” Younger said.

 That innovative, accessible design will carry through and expand in future kids shoe and apparel releases for athletes of all abilities, Dodson and Younger say, creating gear that complements Nike’s push to invite the next generation into sport.

-“This is just the beginning of the solutions we can create,” says Dodson.
+“This is just the beginning of the solutions we can create,” Dodson said.
 “I think in the near future we’ll be known for being true leaders in easy-on, easy-off footwear and apparel.”